 How to Serve This Chipotle Barbacoa Recipe

-One of the best things about barbacoa meat is its versatility.
+The best part of Chipotle barbacoa meat is its versatility, no matter how you serve it, you are going to have a delicious meal.
 Sure, you can serve it in a taco or burrito or on top of a salad as they do it at Chipotle Mexican Grill, but you don’t have to limit yourself.
 Try having beef barbacoa over rice, using it for a Mexican-inspired cheesesteak sandwich, or even on top of a pizza!

 Tips For Cooking, Serving, and Storing Chipotle Mexican Grill’s Barbacoa Meat